Wandrea' ArShaye Moss: False voter fraud allegations

-After the election, Moss and Freeman were accused of election fraud by public figures, including Rudy Giuliani, who falsely claimed that they handled fraudulent ballots at the tabulation center.
+After the election, Moss and Freeman were accused of election fraud by public Donald Trump-aligned figures, including Rudy Giuliani, who falsely claimed that they handled fraudulent ballots at the tabulation center.
 The allegations were widely discredited following thorough investigations by multiple law enforcement agencies, including the Federal Bureau of Investigation and Georgia Bureau of Investigation.
 These investigations found no evidence of wrongdoing by Moss or Freeman, confirming that all procedures were conducted properly.

 These accusations led to threats and harassment directed at Moss, her family, and colleagues.
 Moss testified before the United States House Select Committee on the January 6 Attack.
 She described the threats and harassment she faced due to the false accusations, which included racist messages and disruptions to her personal life.

 Moss and her mother filed defamation tort lawsuits against individuals and media outlets that spread the false claims.
 They received settlements from One America News Network in 2022 and The Gateway Pundit in 2024.
 In November 2024, Moss and Freeman began receiving assets from Giuliani, including a watch collection, jewelry, and a vintage car, as partial payment of a $148 million defamation judgment against him for spreading false claims that they committed election fraud during the 2020 presidential election.
 The judgment followed years of legal battles and delays, during which Giuliani’s actions caused personal and professional harm to Moss and Freeman.